ucd-spatial/Datasets/geresid-geo_relatedness_similarity_dataset/README.md

 These files contain comma-separated tables, easily readable with R, OpenOffice, MS Excel, and similar tools.

-Each of the results file contains the reported polarity values detected by users for each considered feature and for each considered review:
-The meaning of polarity values are the following:
+The meaning of relatedness/similarity values are the following:

 *	`1`		= very unrelated/dissimilar
-*	`...`
+*	`2,3,4` = intermediate relatedness/similarity
 *	 `5`	= very related/similar
 *	 `NA`   = not available

-They also contained the polarity values, detected by our systems, expressed in range \[0,1\], where 0 means no relatedness/similarity and 1 maximum relatedness/similarity.
-`NA` indicates a feature that is not discussed in the review.
+`NA` indicates pairs about which the subjects did not express any judgement.

 ### License